acoli-repo/corpus-tools/src/TT-CQP.md

 * it is not yet possible to have wildcards on tokens, such as `[pos="ADJ"]*`
 * `:: within sattribute` does not yet work
-* case and diacritic insensitive search not yet supported (%cd)
+* diacritics insensitive search not yet supported (%d)
 * it is not yet possible to cut lists
 * subcorpora cannot yet be modified by subset, intersection, join, or difference